SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 Default values, however, cannot be specified for method parameters within a protocol's definition.

-As with type property requirements, you always prefix type method requirements with the ``class`` keyword when they are defined in a protocol.
+As with type property requirements, you always prefix type method requirements with the ``static`` keyword when they are defined in a protocol:
-This is true even though type method requirements are prefixed with the ``static`` keyword when implemented by a structure or enumeration:

 .. testcode:: typeMethods

    -> protocol SomeProtocol {
-         class func someTypeMethod()
+         static func someTypeMethod()
       }

 The following example defines a protocol with a single instance method requirement: